ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: Experiments

 \textbf{MHSA Structured Pruning (Fine-tuning):} We apply 90\% channel reduction (80\% for tiny models) to all layers except the first to preserve the initial embedding interface.
 The compressed weights are fine-tuned using AdamW with a cosine learning rate scheduler.

 \textbf{FFN Token Channel Selection (Training-free):} We apply asymmetric pruning ratios at inference time without retraining.
 Based on redundancy analysis, we use conservative ratios (0--30\%) for FC1 and aggressive ratios (50--90\%) for FC2 in deeper layers.
 Importance is determined dynamically via the sampling-based statistical strategy described in Section~\ref{sec:ffn_pruning}.
+Specific per-layer pruning ratios are detailed in Appendix~\ref{sec:appendix_ratios}.